dadgar/onecache/README.md

 capable of forwarding requests to the correct node, which is why it receives the term one-hop.

-OneCache's name then becomes a play on its one-hop DHT and memcached protocol support.
+OneCache's name then becomes a play on its one-hop DHT architecture and memcached protocol support.

 ## Usage